Why would we care about the spiritual rays? These are the primary reasons:

 Archangel: Uriel and Aurora Chohan: Nada

-Pure Qualities: Traditionally, the primary sixth ray quality is seen as peace, but it is a “peace that passeth understanding.”
-Thus, it is an inner sense of being unmoved by the dualistic appearances that are pulling at one from all sides.
-It is the ability to stand in the midst of a raging conflict and feel the stillness within.
-It is the ability to feel the pull that seeks to draw us into an unbalanced expression of anger, yet we can remain centered and decide that we do not want to go there.
+Pure Qualities: Traditionally, the primary sixth ray quality is seen as peace, but it is a "peace that passeth understanding."
+Thus, it is an inner sense of being unmoved by the dualistic appearances pulling at one from all sides.
+It is the ability to stand during a raging conflict and feel the stillness within.
+It is the ability to handle the pull that seeks to draw us into an unbalanced expression of anger, yet we can remain centred and decide that we do not want to go there.

-When we have this peace, we can then give truly selfless service, because we will intuitively work to bring harmony into every situation.
-And of course, harmony is the key to helping people see beyond the dualistic struggle and find common ground.
+When we have this peace, we can give genuine selfless service because we intuitively work to bring harmony into every situation.
+And, of course, harmony is the key to helping people see beyond the dualistic struggle and find common ground.
 A person with developed sixth ray qualities is always looking for common ground and has an ability (especially when the upper chakras are also pure) to draw people towards common ground.

-Perversions: The immediate perversion of the sixth ray qualities are anger and agitation, expressed as a very aggressive drive to force others to change or to punish those who resist.
-It is a non-peace that also passeth understanding, because there is no way to reason with a person who has perverted the sixth ray qualities.
-They act blindly on their feelings of rage, and they will time and time again do or say things they regret later.
-They will even do things that everyone knows is wrong, yet be completely blind to it at the moment.
+Perversions: The immediate perversion of the sixth ray qualities are anger and agitation, expressed as a very aggressive drive to force others to change or punish those who resist.
+It is a non-peace that also passeth understanding because there is no way to reason with a person who has perverted the sixth ray qualities.
+They act blindly on their feelings of rage, and they will repeatedly do or say things they regret later.
+They will even do something that everyone knows is wrong yet be utterly blind to it at the moment.
 Another perversion is what some see as peace, but it is truly passivity, the unwillingness to take a stand for anything.
-Thus, people with this perversion tend to act as victims, who can only react to external forces and refuse to take responsibility for their lives.
-There are also people who lose individuality and become part of a “mob mind” that acts blindly or blindly follows a strong leader.
-Another perversion is a blind sense that violence and warfare can provide viable solutions or that in some situations they are the only way to react, even justified ways to react.
+Thus, people with this perversion tend to act as victims who can only react to external forces and refuse to take responsibility for their lives.
+Some people lose individuality and become part of a "mob mentality" that acts blindly or blindly follows a strong leader.
+Another perversion is a blind sense that violence and warfare can provide viable solutions or that in some situations, they are the only way to react, even justified ways to respond.

 Corresponding chakra: Seat of the soul